oleggromov/html-scaffold/README.md

 * Add grunt production task which creates a folder and moves there all necessary files
 * Add grunt watch task
 * Correct dependencies' versions in package.json.

+* Case: include into existing project on Yii, for example
+* How does this stuff work.